MicrosoftLearning/mslearn-openai/Instructions/Labs/05-generate-images.md

 ## Clean up

-When you're done with your Azure OpenAI resource, remember to delete the deployment or the entire resource in the [Azure portal](https://portal.azure.com/?azure-portal=true).
+When you're done with your Azure OpenAI resource, remember to delete the resource in the [Azure portal](https://portal.azure.com/?azure-portal=true).